Millions urged to evacuate as Florida Gulf Coast braces for Hurricane Ian

 FEMA warns Florida against complacency as Hurricane Ian nears

-(Reporting by Brad Brooks in Sarasota; Additional reporting by Maria Alejandra Cardona in Tampa, Rich McKay in Atlanta, Steve Holland, Brendan O'Brien and Tyler Clifford in Washington and Dan Whitcomb in Los Angeles; Writing and additional reporting by Steve Gorman in Los Angeles.
-Editing by Shri Navaratnam)
+(Reporting by Brad Brooks in Sarasota; additional reporting by Maria Alejandra Cardona in Tampa, Rich McKay in Atlanta, Steve Holland, Brendan O'Brien and Tyler Clifford in Washington and Dan Whitcomb in Los Angeles; writing and additional reporting by Steve Gorman in Los Angeles Editing by Shri Navaratnam and Mark Heinrich)

 ((brendan.obrien@thomsonreuters.com;))